We work on a lot of web projects.

 It’s a pretty simple, yet compelling sell if you fall into the target audience.

-5) Can you (simply) explain the top 3 messages you want to communicate?
+5) What are the top 3 messages you want to communicate?

 This question gets at the elevator pitch you’re making to your audience.